 Prophecy Proves the Bible

-But today we’ll consider the Bible’s amazing prophetic accuracy.
+But today we’ll consider the prophetic accuracy of the Bible.

 The Bible tells the future before it happens - and doesn’t get it wrong.

-- You won’t find accurate prophecy in the Bhagavad-Gita or in the Book of Mormon.
+You won’t find accurate prophecy in the sayings of Buddha.

 But accurate prophecy is about 30 percent of the Bible.